ui-router/angular/CONTRIBUTING.md

 Use `npm` to install the development dependencies for each repository.

 ```
-cd ui-router-core
+cd core
 npm install
-cd ../ui-router-ng2
+cd ../ng2
 npm install
 cd ..
 ```

 ## Link the directories

-This step is necessary if you need to modify any code in `ui-router-core`.
+This step is necessary if you need to modify any code in `@uirouter/core`.
-Using `npm`, link `ui-router-core` into `ui-router-ng2`
+Using `npm`, link `@uirouter/core` into `ui-router-ng2`

 ```
-cd ui-router-core
+cd core
 npm link
-cd ../ui-router-ng2
+cd ../ng2
-npm link ui-router-core
+npm link @uirouter/core
 cd ..
 ```

-After executing these steps, `ui-router-ng2` will be built using your local copy of `ui-router-core`.
+After executing these steps, your local copy of `@uirouter/angular` will be built using your local copy of `@uirouter/core` instead of the prebuilt version specified in `package.json`.

 ## Develop

 * `npm run build`: Perform a full build.
 * `npm run watch`: Continuously builds and runs tests when source or tests change.

-If you make changes in `ui-router-core`, run these scripts before rebuilding or re-testing `ui-router-ng2`:
+If you make changes in `@uirouter/core`, run these scripts before rebuilding or re-testing `@uirouter/angular`:

-* `npm run build`: Compiles `ui-router-core` code
+* `npm run build`: Compiles `@uirouter/core` code
-* `npm run watch`: Continuously builds the `ui-router-core` code when sources change.
+* `npm run watch`: Continuously builds the `@uirouter/core` code when sources change.